wp-plugins/ultimate-bar/readme.txt

 Ultimate bar plugin offers simple and user friendly user interface.
 Customizable bar with important features which most of the bar plugins do not offer.
 Responsive , zero coding skills required, fulfill your needs.
 MailChimp forms supported and integrated, can save subscribers data in database.

+> You can add any type of content Ads,Images,HTML,Embed Videos,or even embed contact forms of any Wordpress form plugin with simple short-code and collect leads or let people contact you.
+This plugin will offer end-less possibilities.

+> MailChimp subscribe form let your vistiors subscribe securely and you can easily acces your subscribers emails.

+> Database Subscriber form let your visitors subscribe and lets you download the email as .csv file so that you can add it to any email marketing service without a single trouble.

 <strong>Features : </strong>

+* Provides easy and simple user interface.
+* Shortcode Content Supported.
+* Responsive/Fluid .
+* Add custom html,styling, buttons and much more.
+* No developer logo or water mark.
+* Design your own bar according to your theme.
+* Allow you to make your custom bar.
+* Most important features included.
 * Simple and Elegant design
 * Shortcode supported (Premium version Only)
 * Can be used as subscribe form (Premium version Only)